gvwilson/thirdbit/src/fiction/still-book/index.md

 "I'd do it anyway.
 If you let something bad happen, that's almost the same as doing it yourself."
 The gargoyle shrugged once again.
 "But you have to remember, I'm not a puppet, I'm a gargoyle.
 Maybe the last gargoyle left in Key's City.
-If I---"
+If I—"

 "Key…" Still whispered.
 The whirling thoughts in her head fell into place, *clunk clunk clunk,* like the pieces in a jigsaw puzzle.